 9 Easy Pool Liner Cleaning Tips Every Owner Should Follow

 While most of us would rather be enjoying the pool than cleaning it, cleaning your swimming pool is part of life for pool owners.
 When done regularly and properly, cleaning will help keep your vinyl pool liner in tip-top shape.
 As you pull out the sponges, vacuums, and pool scrubbers, check out these tips to help make your cleaning process more efficient and prevent major maintenance issues down the road.

 1. Never drain your vinyl liner pool for cleaning.

 We can’t stress enough that you should NEVER drain your above ground pool during a routine cleaning if you have a vinyl liner.
 The water in the pool helps secure the pool liner, and by draining the water you risk damaging it.
 Most cleaning can be done without draining your pool.
-If a cleaning or maintenance task does require you to drain your pool, use caution and contact a pool expert before moving forward.

 2. Clean your pool at least once a week.

 Removing debris, vacuuming, and brushing the vinyl pool liner on a regular basis will help reduce the likelihood of major stains and pool maintenance issues.
 There are plenty of pool apps for your smartphone that can help keep you on a regular cleaning regimen.
 The more you and your family use your above ground pool, the more often you should clean it.

 3. Use a tennis ball to absorb oils.

 Whether you shower before using your pool or not, oils from sweat, hair products, and sunscreen get left behind in your pool while swimming.
 The solution?
 Throw a tennis ball or two in the water and leave it there.
 The fibers on a tennis ball can help absorb these oils, keeping your water cleaner longer and preventing long-term damage, stains, and fading to your vinyl pool liner.

 4. Try using natural cleaners.